 Menu Description 1RX Displays a receiver channel's received signal, audio level, control functions and status across the four screens.
-See Operating the A20-Nexus 4RX Displays 4 receiver channels, one per screen.
-See Operating the A20-Nexus 8RX Displays 8 receiver channel strips, two per screen.
-See Operating the A20-Nexus ALL Only available if expansion licenses are installed.
-Displays 12 or 16 channel strips depending on how many 4-cl expansion licenses are installed.
+See Operating the A20-Nexus Go 4RX Only available if expansion licenses are installed.
+Displays 4 receiver channels, one per screen.
+ALL Displays 4, 6, or 8 channels depending on how many 2-ch expansion licenses are installed.
 RTSA Displays the Real Time Spectrum Analyzer, a real time spectrum analysis tool for assisting in frequency coordination and selection of clean tuning bands and RF frequencies.
 TX List Displays an inventory of paired transmitters and to which RX channels they are NexLinked.
 Pair/Unpair and view a transmitter's settings.
 Power On/Off all NexLinked transmitters with one button press.
 AutoAssign Tap to automatically scan the current tuning band for clean frequencies and assign them to active channels.
-The clean frequencies are automatically pushed to NexLinked transmitters.
+The clean frequencies are automatically pushed to NexLinked transmitters when NexLink Tuning Mode = Push.
 RF Accesses antenna, tuning band, and RF History settings.
-Audio Out Accesses D-Sub outputs, headphone output, sync reference, sample rate settings, and tone generator settings.
+Audio Out Accesses D-Sub output, sync reference, sample rate settings, and tone generator settings.
 Power Displays the DC input voltage.
-Enables/disables DC Out 1 and 2 and configures whether the A20-Nexus should power on automatically when power is applied.
-Timecode Displays incoming LTC BNC timecode and frame rate Network Network-related settings for Dante and Control System 2 pages of various system settings: Page 1 includes screen, country, date/time, format USB drive, and firmware update functions.

-Page 2 includes operations pertaining to NexLink, Global TX Settings, installing plugins, Web App Password and more.
+Enables/disables DC Out 1 and 2 and configures whether the A20-Nexus Go should power on automatically when power is applied.
+Timecode Displays incoming LTC BNC timecode and frame rate System 2 pages of various system settings: Page 1 includes screen, country, date/time, format USB drive, and firmware update functions.
+Page 2 includes operations pertaining to NexLink, Global TX Settings, installing plugins, and more.
 Quick Setup Load and Save Setup files for quick recall.
 Setups can be saved to 4 internal memory slots or to an external USB drive connected to the USB-A port.

-Tip: When in a menu, there are two ways to back out to the menu above.1.
-Press the triangle button.2.
-Tap the leftmost screen (except when in the RTSA menu).
+Tip: When on a menu, there are two ways to back out to the menu above.

+- 1. Press the triangle button. - 2.
+Tap the leftmost screen (except when on the RTSA menu).